 - Business Associate Management – You must document all vendors with whom you share PHI, and execute Business Associate Agreements to ensure PHI is handled securely and mitigate liability.

 - Incident Management – If your practice has a data breach, you must have a process to document the breach and notify patients that their data has been compromised.

 The Benefits of HIPAA Compliance

-HIPAA compliance proves to your patients that you have data security and privacy standards in place, which help mitigate against the affects of a serious data breach.
+HIPAA for solo-practitioners proves to your patients that you have data security and privacy standards in place, which help mitigate against the affects of a serious data breach.
 With fines already totaling over $17.1 million in 2017 alone, the best defense solo-practitioners can implement is a total HIPAA compliance solution.